-How Our Vaccine Injury Attorneys Can Help
+How Can Our Vaccine Injury Attorneys Help You?

-Maglio Christopher & Toale, P.A. currently represents hundreds of vaccine injury patients across the United States.
+- Mctlaw currently represents hundreds of vaccine injury patients across the United States.

-The attorneys at mctlaw have won hundreds of millions of dollars in vaccine injury payouts and 100% of that money went directly to our clients.
+- The attorneys at mctlaw have won hundreds of millions of dollars in vaccine injury payouts and 100% of that money went directly to our clients.

-Not all attorneys are able to practice law before the Federal Vaccine Court.
+- Not all attorneys are able to practice law before the Federal Vaccine Court.
 That’s why you should hire an attorney with extensive experience in this area of law.
 These are not simple personal injury cases.
 They are medically and scientifically complex.

 Common Reactions to the MMR Vaccine